stahta01/cmoc/doc/cmoc-manual.markdown

 If -nodefaultlibs is given, the program will not link, because memcpy() is provided by `libcmoc-std-*.a`.
 The program must thus provide its own implementation of memcpy().

+### Making OS-9 system calls

+As of CMOC 0.1.83, the way to make systems calls to OS-9 is to use inline assembly.
+This section shows an example program, called `os9load.c`, that loads the first few bytes of a file into a memory buffer.

+    #include <cmoc.h>

+    // filePath: Must end with '\r'.
+    // Returns the number of bytes read from the file (may be lower than bufferLength).
+    //
+    size_t loadFileToBuffer(const char *filePath,
+                            void *buffer,
+                            size_t bufferLength)
+    {
+        // Open the file in read mode. unsigned char pathNumber, errorCode;
+        asm
+        {
+            lda     #$01            ; read mode
+            ldx     :filePath
+            os9     $84             ; I$Open
+            bcs     @error
+            clrb
+            sta     :pathNumber
+    @error
+            stb     :errorCode
+        }
+        if (errorCode != 0)
+        {
+            printf("I$Open failed: error #%u\n", errorCode);
+            return 0;
+        }

+        // Load bytes from the file to the buffer. size_t numBytesRead;
+        asm
+        {
+            lda     :pathNumber
+            ldx     :buffer         ; address where to store the bytes pshs    y               ; save global data ptr; cannot refer to C globals for now ldy     :bufferLength   ; number of bytes to read os9     $89             ; I$Read
+            bcs     @error
+            clrb
+            sty     :numBytesRead
+    @error
+            stb     :errorCode
+            puls    y               ; restore global data ptr; can refer to C globals again }
+        if (errorCode != 0)
+        {
+            printf("I$Read failed: error #%u\n", errorCode);
+            // Do not return because we need to close the file.
+        }

+        // Close the file.
+        unsigned char closeErrorCode;
+        asm
+        {
+            lda     :pathNumber
+            os9     $8F             ; I$Close
+            bcs     @error
+            clrb
+    @error
+            stb     :closeErrorCode
+        }
+        if (errorCode != 0)  // if read error
+            return 0;  // do not report close error if any; read error already reported if (closeErrorCode != 0)
+        {
+            printf("I$Close failed: error #%u\n", errorCode);
+            return 0;
+        }
+        return numBytesRead;  // success
+    }

+    int main()
+    {
+        char contents[10];
+        size_t numBytesRead = loadFileToBuffer("foo.txt\r", contents, sizeof(contents));
+        printf("First %u bytes: [", numBytesRead);
+        putstr(contents, numBytesRead);
+        printf("]\n");
+        return 0;
+    }

+It can be compiled by giving this command: `cmoc --os9 os9load.c`

+Once the `os9load` executable has been transferred to NitrOS-9, it can be used by first creating a `foo.txt` file (e.g., with `build foo.txt`).

+If for example this file contains "`This is the foo.txt file.`", then when `os9load` is run, it will print this:

+    First 10 bytes: [This is th]

+Details on the systems calls can be found in the OS-9 System Programmer's Manual.

+Whenever the Y register is used in an OS-9 system call, it must be preserved, typically with PSHS and PULS, as done above, because a CMOC program uses that register to point to the process's data segment.

+That segment contains the program's global variables.
+As long as the Y register is used for something else, the CMOC program must refrain from referring to global variables.
+(Local variables are accessed through the U or S registers.)

+### Command line arguments

+Under OS-9, the arguments passed to the command can be accessed by reading the `argv` array passed to main() as in Standard&nbsp;C. No `#include` directive is needed to access that array.
+CMOC does not come with a command-line processing library like Unix's _getopt_.

+Under the other targets supported by CMOC, there is no way to pass arguments to the program.

 License